Eu sou uma imagem

 Laraine is committed to bringing forward restorative philosophy to schools, justice systems, workplaces, and communities.

-Samuel Johann (BRAZIL) is a Peacemaking Circles keeper and trainer under the direct and ongoing mentorship of Kay Pranis (USA).
+Samuel Johann (Brazil) is a Peacemaking Circles keeper and trainer under the direct and ongoing mentorship of Kay Pranis (USA).

 He brings over 11 years of experience working in crisis, war, and disaster contexts across 15 countries.
 His work includes dialogue and negotiation with armed groups and governments, leadership of high-performance multinational and multidisciplinary teams, and management of long-term programs and emergency responses in high-risk and volatile environments.